enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 };
 ```

-- I imported bcrypt for password hash and User model.
+- I imported the necessary dependencies: bcrypt for password hash and User model.

-- I destructured { fullName, username, password, confirmPassword, gender } from request body that will be send from the frontend.
+- Request body parameters (fullName, username, password, confirmPassword, gender) are destructured from the incoming request.

-- Then i confirmed the password with the confirmPassword so if the frontend it compromised then it will be catch here and return from here.

-- Then i search our database based on username field.
+- Password confirmation is performed to ensure the entered passwords match.

+- A check is made to see if a user with the provided username already exists in the database.

 - If user already exist that means he want to signup for second time so return him from here.

 - If no user exist then i start processing of saving user information in the database.

-- I hashed the user password.

-- Then i adjust the username in the link so that each user get a unique avatar image all time.
+- Password hashing is done using bcrypt.

+- Avatar image URLs are generated dynamically based on the provided username

 - Then using mongoose model i created a newUser object for saving in the database.

-- In the new user object i added fullName, username, gender received from the frontend and in the place of password i added the hashed password instead of plain password and for profilePic i used conditional adding.
+- A new User object is created using the Mongoose model, with hashed password and dynamically generated profile picture URL.

-- Then i saved the newUser object in the database.
+- The new user is saved to the database.

+- If successful, a response with a status code of 201 (Created) is sent back to the frontend, containing the user's _id, fullName, username, and profilePic.

-- At last i send response to the frontend with 201 status code and \_id, fullName, username and profilePic in an object.
+- Error handling is implemented, logging any errors and sending a 500 (Internal Server Error) response to the frontend in case of an error.

-- Inside the catch block i console log the error message and sent 500 error code together with Internal Server Error message in the front end.

 - Now using postman you can send a post request and check whether the route is working.

 ### Generating token to verify user

-- Go to the backend folder and create a new folder with the name of utils and inside it create a file name generateToken.js
+- In the backend folder, create a new folder named utils.

+- Inside the utils folder, create a file named generateToken.js.

-- Open the terminal and paste following code and hit enter
+- Open the terminal and run the following command:

 ```javascript
 openssl rand -base64 32
 ```

-- You will get a new code in the terminal.
-Copy it and paste it inside the .env file with the name of JWT_SECRET
+- Copy the generated code and paste it inside the .env file with the name JWT_SECRET.

-- Go to the generateToken.js and paste the following code inside it.
+- Paste the following code inside the generateToken.js file:

 ```javascript
 import jwt from "jsonwebtoken";